kansonkong/libatsc3/README.md

 ==========
 ATSC 3.0 NGBP Open Source Library - Parse LMT, LLS and other signaling, object delivery via ROUTE, video playback of MMT and DASH

+## October, 2019 Update: MFU OOO mode with context callbacks
+Adding event-drive callbacks for ATSC3 A/331 SLT table emission, along with MFU-based callbacks for A/V/S MFU payloads to decoder buffer handoff.
+Coming soon: Android NDK/JNI Sample App for MMT playback via pcaps (or 3.0 Dongle if you have one..)

 ## September, 2019 Update: New MMTP Flow Vector Management

 New design for MMTP de-packetizer, with full MMTP flow vector structures rather than combined union vectors